 It’s never fun to have a sick child, and it’s even more difficult when they have respiratory ailments.
-TruNeb™ can help with our best nebulizer for toddlers.
-As a parent it’s natural to want to do everything possible to ease your child’s discomfort and pain, and your little one having a cough or wheezing can be almost frightening.
+TruNeb™ can help with our portable nebulizer machine for toddlers.
+As a parent, it’s natural to want to do everything possible to ease your child’s discomfort and pain, and your little one has a cough or wheezing can be almost frightening.

 Common reasons young children and babies need nebulizers

 A common respiratory illness seen in toddlers is croup, which is generally caused by a virus-like parainfluenza virus, adenovirus, or RSV.
 Croup is characterized by a very unique “barking” cough that is caused by swelling around the vocal cords.
 The virus is easily spread through droplets and is very common in kids five years old or under.